briansprrw/MEM_AppWin32_Wallpaper/Readme.md

 # Deploying Wallpaper Management with Microsoft Intune

 Instructions on how to package, upload, and configure a wallpaper management script as a Win32 app in Microsoft Intune.
-The script only copies or deposits a folder with potential wallpaper images.
-To actually configure the Wallpaper for the user there would also need to be an Intune Configuration Profile wih the setting "Desktop Wallpaper (User)" configured.

-Below the instructions on how to package and distribute as Win32 App package.
+This script not only copies wallpaper images but also configures the wallpaper for the user and tracks the deployment version through an environment variable.

 ## Prerequisites